MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-reuse-company-invoicing.md

 ---
-title: Use Invoicing and Business Central | Microsoft Docs
+title: Use Invoicing and Business Central
 description: Workaround for accessing Microsoft Invoicing when you have signed up for Dynamics 365 Business Central.
-author: bholtorf
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na